Protoplanet: The planetesimal hypothesis

-Evidence of protoplanets in the Solar System
+Evidence in the Solar System - surviving remnant protoplanets

 In the case of the Solar System, it is thought that the collisions of planetesimals created a few hundred planetary embryos.
 Such embryos were similar to Ceres and Pluto with masses of about 1022 to 1023 kg and were a few thousand kilometers in diameter.

-According to the giant impact hypothesis the Moon formed from a colossal impact of a hypothetical protoplanet called Theia with Earth, early in the Solar System's history.
+According to the giant impact hypothesis, the Moon formed from a colossal impact of a hypothetical protoplanet called Theia with Earth, early in the Solar System's history.

 In the inner Solar System, the three protoplanets to survive more-or-less intact are the asteroids Ceres, Pallas, and Vesta.
 Psyche is likely the survivor of a violent hit-and-run with another object that stripped off the outer, rocky layers of a protoplanet.
 The asteroid Metis may also have a similar origin history to that of Psyche.
 The asteroid Lutetia also has characteristics that resemble a protoplanet.
 Kuiper-belt dwarf planets have also been referred to as protoplanets.
 Because iron meteorites have been found on Earth, it is deemed likely that there once were other metal-cored protoplanets in the asteroid belt that since have been disrupted and that are the source of these meteorites.

-Observed protoplanets
+Extrasolar protoplanets - observed protoplanets

+The first directly imaged exoplanet candidates were confirmed in 2005.
+Several of them are very young, DH Tauri b, GQ Lupi b, 2M1207b and show signs of accretion.
+However, all these candidates either lack in confirmation of a planetary mass or in confirmation that they formed within the protoplanetary disk of the host object.

+In January 2012 astronomers made the first direct observation of a candidate protoplanet forming in a disk of gas and dust around a distant star, LkCa 15.
+Subsequent observations, however, refuted the existence of this candidate.